clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

 ])
 ```

 where each list is a batch of predictions.
-So the log_loss is actually used as a `binary_crossentropy` on each pair of (target, prediction) and the results (equal to the number of values in the lists) is averaged togheter.
+So the log_loss is actually used as a `binary_crossentropy` on each pair of (target, prediction) and the results (equal to the number of values in the lists) is averaged together.

 Explicitly, we have: